 9:5 And to the others he said in mine hearing go ye after him through the city, and smite: let not your eye spare, neither have ye pity:

 9:6 Slay utterly old and young, both maids, and little children, and women: but come not near any man upon whom is the mark; and begin at my sanctuary.
-Then they began at, Go the ancient men [The strong correction will begin with the leaders and elders who think themselves wise] which were before the house.
+Then they began at, Go the ancient men [The strong correction will begin with the leaders and elders.] which were before the house.

 9:7 And he said unto them, Defile the house, and fill the courts with the slain: go ye forth.
 And they went forth, and slew in the city.